SomeUserNameReally/graphql-basics/README.md

-This is a basic do over in TypeScript with TypeGraphQL, Prisma v2, and Apollo Server of part one of the GraphQL course taught by Andrew Mead on Udemy.
+This is a basic do over in TypeScript with TypeGraphQL and Apollo Server of part one of the GraphQL course taught by Andrew Mead on Udemy.

 This is not a production ready application.
 There are a number of refinements to be made such as security, rate limiting, query caching, error handling, crash recovery, logging, metrics, etc.